clawoflight/puma/man1/puma-add.1.md

-% PUMA(1) PUMA user manuals
+% PUMA-ADD(1) PUMA user manuals
 % Bennett Piater and Justus Piater
 % January 07, 2017

 # NAME
-puma - simple password manager
+puma-add - Add a user account to PUMA

 # SYNOPSIS
-puma [*options*] <account>
+puma-add [*options*]

 # Description
-Log in automatically using the credentials for the specified account.

-This will type the user name, TAB, password and ENTER.
+Helper script to simplify the flow of adding a new account to PUMA.

+It shows a zenity form popup into which one can enter the account name, user name and password, writes the file, and encrypts it.

+The password is shown in a popup at the end so it can easily be copied.

 # OPTIONS
--h, \--help
-: Show a help message.

--u
-: only type the user name and TAB

--p
-: only type the password and ENTER
+--random
+: Generate a random password instead of asking for it in the popup.

 # EXIT STATUS
 TODO